The Top Pound for Pound Boxers in the World

 Every boxer strives to be included amongst the pound for pound best in the world.
 Today, the top pound for pound boxers list includes a great mix of fresh faces, legends in the sport, and everyone in between to fill out the ranks.
-After all of the latest boxing results, filled with the usual mix of suprising results, comebacks, and expected domination, here’s the latest edition of the ProBoxing-Fans.com top 20 pound for pound boxers list.
+After all of the latest boxing results, filled with the usual mix of surprises, breakout performances and more, here’s the latest edition of the ProBoxing-Fans.com top 20 pound for pound boxers list.

 Top 20 Pound for Pound Boxers